karlkfi/kpt-config-sync/docs/user/management_flow.md

 ## Introduction

-GKE Policy Management checks for the `nomos.dev/managed=enabled` label to determine if it should perform management operations on an resource.
+CSP Configuration Management checks for the `nomos.dev/managed=enabled` label to determine if it should perform management operations on an resource.
 If the resource on cluster differs from the desired state, the cluster state will be updated to match the desired state.
 For resources that are no longer in Git,